Date: 6 September 2014. Ten Dollars a Day.

 treat.
 Although I enjoy the outings, they are special occasions, and

-Even before I bought Seaweed I'd given up
+Even before I bought Seaweed I had given up

 our automobile.
 It was an expensive luxury and in the town I